-At Edgewood Campus School we believe that co-curricular activities are central to developing confidence and educating the whole child.
+At Edgewood Campus School we believe that enrichment opportunities are central to developing confidence and educating the whole child.
 We encourage our students to participate and explore all opportunities that interest them.
-Gifts and talents that lie hidden in the core academic areas often flourish in co-curricular activities.
+Gifts and talents that lie hidden in the core academic areas often flourish in enrichment opportunities.
 These are opportunities to engage in kinesthetic learning, to discover practical applications of intellectual knowledge, and to improve personal, social, and physical skills.

-We offer a wonderful band program to students beginning in grade 4.
+We offer a wonderful band program to students beginning in grade four.
 This elective program is brought to us by Overture Band Programs, Inc. Our program offers:

 - Individualized instruction through small group lessons

 - Positive learning environment

 - Detailed progress reports two times per year

 - Festivals and solo/ensemble contests for advanced students

 Advanced musicians may be selected for the Overture Band Program Honor Band.
 The founders of Overture have over 30 years of combined experience teaching band in private and parochial schools in WI.
 All instructors are state-certified, experienced professionals.
 The cost of this program is billed directly from the Overture Band Program and is not included in the ECS tuition fees.

 Students in grades three, four, and five use the best STEM learning tools to learn code using web-based and app-based programs; program robots with micro-controllers; take photographs and videos using digital tools to create Digital Stories; produce original creations with 3D pens; discover, use and create with augmented and virtual reality; and work in a make-it-take-it station, imagining, designing, and creating.

 We offer Chess Scholars to students in grades three through five.
 No previous knowledge of chess is necessary.
 Each class consists of a fun, interactive teaching period and guided practice time.
 The Chess Scholars coach guides both new and experienced students to their next level in chess.
 A chess championship takes place at the end of each session.